Who Are China's Big Tech Companies & What Do They Do?

 The secret to understanding Tencent's wild success is its sprawling business model.

-From social networking to music streaming, Tencent’s business model rivals the likes of Google and Facebook as it continues to hook users into a growing ecosystem of online services.
+From social networking to music streaming, Tencent's business model rivals the likes of Google and Meta as it continues to hook users into a growing ecosystem of online services.

 Tencent has two core revenue streams:

-- Value-added services.
-Tencent uses a ‘freemium’ payment plan across most of its platforms.
+1. Value-added services.
+Tencent uses a 'freemium' payment plan across most of its platforms.
 Customers can enjoy a basic version of each service and choose to upgrade with paid add-on services.
-In 2018 alone, the viral success of the mobile game, ‘Honour of Kings’ grossed over $2 billion from players using real money to buy virtual items.
+Honor of Kings, the world's highest-grossing mobile game, pulled in $2.6 billion in 2024 alone from players buying virtual items, making it Tencent's most reliable revenue machine after more than a decade.

-- Online advertisement services.
-Much like Facebook and Google, a big part of the Tencent business model revolves around online advertisements.
+2. Online advertisement services.
+Much like Meta and Google, a big part of the Tencent business model revolves around online advertisements.
 Specifically, WeChat provides Tencent with a huge amount of customer data which they can harness to deliver hyper-targeted ads.

-Crucially, Tencent’s business model relies on the power network effects to generate a virtuous cycle of enhanced relevancy (just like Google’s business model ).
-More data brings improved relevance; improved relevance brings more adverts; more adverts bring more revenue, more revenue means more R&D; more R&D brings enhanced services for customers, and so on.
+Crucially, Tencent's business model relies on the power of network effects to generate a virtuous cycle of enhanced relevancy (just like Google's business model).
+More data brings improved relevance; improved relevance brings more adverts; more adverts bring more revenue; more revenue means more R&D; more R&D brings enhanced services for customers, and so on.

 Bytedance: The Home of TikTok

-Unless you’ve been hiding under a rock for the last year, you will have heard about the global internet sensation — TikTok.
+Unless you've been hiding under a rock for the last few years, you will have heard about the global internet sensation, TikTok.

 The History of Bytedance